Philip Mazzei

-Biography
+Philip Mazzei (December 25, 1730 – March 19, 1816), originally Filippo Mazzei ([fiˈlippo matˈtsɛi]), and sometimes erroneously cited as Philip Mazzie, was an Italian physician, philosopher, diplomat, winemaker, merchant, and author.
+A close friend of Thomas Jefferson, he was a strong supporter of the American Revolution and the American colonies' war for independence from Britain.

+Early life and education

-Mazzei was born Filippo Mazzei in Poggio a Caiano (Prato) in Tuscany as a son of Domenico and Elisabetta.
-He studied medicine in Florence and practiced in Italy and the Middle East for several years before moving to London in 1755 to take up a mercantile career as an importer.
-In London he worked as a teacher of Italian language.
-While in London he met the Americans Benjamin Franklin and Thomas Jefferson of Virginia.
+Mazzei was born in Poggio a Caiano in the Grand Duchy of Tuscany as a son of Domenico and Elisabetta.
+After his studies in medicine between Prato and Florence, in 1752, following disagreements with his older brother Jacopo over the management of the family heritage, he settled in Pisa and then in Livorno, practicing as a doctor but after only two years he left the city and moved to Smyrna (then part of the Ottoman Empire) as a surgeon following a local doctor.

+Career

+Mazzei practiced medicine in the Middle East for several years before moving to London in 1755 to take up a mercantile career as an importer.

+In London, he worked as a teacher of Italian language.
+While in London he met the American Benjamin Franklin.
 While doing work for Franklin, Mazzei shared his idea of importing Tuscan products, wine and olive trees, to the New World.
-They convinced him to undertake his next venture.
+Here Filippo Mazzei will cultivate vineyards, olives, and other Mediterranean fruit with the help of Italians.

-On September 2, 1773, Mazzei boarded a ship from Livorno to Virginia bringing with him plants, seeds, silkworms, and 10 farmers from Lucca.
-While he visited Jefferson at his estate, the two became good friends and Jefferson gave Mazzei a large allotment of land for an experimental plantation.
-Mazzei and Jefferson started what became the first commercial vineyard in the Commonwealth of Virginia.
+On September 2, 1773, Mazzei boarded a ship from Livorno to the Colony of Virginia, bringing with him plants, seeds, silkworms, and 10 farmers from Lucca.
+He was also joined by a widow, Maria Martin, whom he married in 1778, and his friend Carlo Bellini who between 1779 and 1803 would become the first teacher of Italian at an American university, the College of William & Mary in Virginia.

+He visited Jefferson at his estate, and the two became good friends.
+Jefferson gave Mazzei an allotment of land for an experimental plantation.
+Mazzei purchased more land adjoining this gift of acreage and established a plantation he named Colle.
 They shared an interest in politics and liberal values, and maintained an active correspondence for the rest of Mazzei's life.

-In 1779 Mazzei returned to Italy as a secret agent for Virginia.
-He purchased and shipped arms to them until 1783.
-After briefly visiting the United States again in 1785, Mazzei travelled throughout Europe promoting republican ideals.
-He wrote a political history of the American Revolution, Recherches historiques et politiques sur les États-Unis de l'Amerique septentrionale, and published it in Paris in 1788.
-After its publication Mazzei became an unofficial roving ambassador in Europe for American ideas and institutions.
+In 1774 he published a pamphlet containing the phrase "All men are by nature equally free and independent":